-Investors became interested in graphene & graphite because of its profitable uses:
+Investors became interested in graphene & graphite because of their profitable uses:

-Graphene is primarily used in strengthening bricks used to line furnaces in the steel industry.
-Graphite increases the metal’s carbon content and makes it stronger when added to steel itself.
+- Graphene is primarily used in strengthening bricks used to line furnaces in the steel industry.
+Graphite increases the metal’s carbon content and strengthens it when added to the steel.

-As the EV or electric vehicle revolution continues to propel forward, it is significantly expected that EV sales will have a significant increase, driving the demand for graphite, an essential metal in the production of lithium-ion batteries.
+As the EV or electric vehicle revolution continues to propel forward, it is significantly expected that EV sales will increase substantially, driving the demand for graphite, an essential metal in the production of lithium-ion batteries.

-Here’s a comprehensive look at ten (10) leading graphene companies in today’s market, based on the research taken from Statista and ThomasNet, a leading online industrial sourcing platform.
-The following publicly-traded graphene stock companies are arranged alphabetically, with all data accurately taken at publication.
+Based on the research, here’s a comprehensive look at the top leading graphene companies in today’s market.
+The following publicly-traded graphene companies aren’t arranged in any specific order; all data is accurately taken at publication.

 1. Applied Graphene Materials